Swivuriso: The South African Next Voices Multilingual Speech Dataset: Automatic Speech Recognition Benchmarks

 \subsection{Whisper-large-v3-Turbo Monolingual Baselines}

-Baseline models were fine-tuned on the Swivuriso dataset using Whisper-large-v3-Turbo (600M), a pruned version of Whisper Large.
+Baseline models were fine-tuned on the Swivuriso dataset using Whisper-large-v3-Turbo (809M), a pruned version of Whisper Large.

-\textbf{Training Configuration:} All training was conducted for $2000$ steps with an effective batch size of $32$ and a learning rate of $1 \times 10^{-4}$.
+\textbf{Training Configuration:} All training was conducted for 2000 steps with an effective batch size of 64 and a learning rate of $1 \times 10^{-5}$.

 \textbf{Results:} Both zero-shot and fine-tuned performance were evaluated.
-As shown in Figure \ref{fig:wer_comparison}, fine-tuning resulted in a reduction in WER across all languages.
-For example, zero-shot WER for SeTswana (TSN) was 223.0\%, which dropped to 13.0\% after fine-tuning.
+As shown in Figure~\ref{fig:wer_comparison}, fine-tuning resulted in a reduction in WER across all languages.
+Prior work has documented that Whisper exhibits hallucination behavior in low-resource language settings, which can produce insertion-heavy errors and word error rates above 100\%~\cite{Bara_ski_2025}.
+Consistent with this, zero-shot WER for SeTswana (TSN) was 223.0\%, which dropped to 13.0\% after fine-tuning.
 Similarly, XiTsonga (TSO) improved from 190.0\% to 12.0\%.

+\textbf{Scripted vs.\ Unscripted Performance:} We further investigated the model's performance differences between scripted and unscripted speech styles.
+Table~\ref{table:scripted_unscripted} details the Word Error Rate (WER) for the whisper-large-v3-Turbo model fine-tuned with the same training configuration.

+While unscripted speech generally yields a lower mean WER, this appears to be driven by a bimodal error distribution where simpler, natural utterances achieve near-perfect transcription.
+In contrast, the scripted subset exhibits a higher baseline error rate, largely due to quality control issues inherent in web-scraped data.
+Unlike the curated unscripted set, the scripted references suffer from non-standard orthography and severe language alignment issues.

+Table~\ref{table:scripted_errors} highlights these failure modes.
+The first example demonstrates morphological errors, where the model misses the prefix in the agglutinative target language.
+The second example illustrates a critical ``Language Mismatch'' issue common in scraped datasets: the reference text is in English (likely the original article source), but the audio contains the speaker translating or code-switching into Zulu (e.g., saying ``\textit{ekhombisa}'' instead of ``\textit{which shows}'').
+Consequently, the model is penalized for correctly transcribing the speech because it deviates from the mismatched English ground truth.